 Have you found a good place to buy books offering a student discount?
 Let us know! firstname.lastname@example.org

-The Times Higher Education THE (formerly the Times Higher Education Supplement THES) is a weekly magazine reporting on higher education particularly in the UK.
+The Times Higher Education THE (formerly the Times Higher Education Supplement THES) is a weekly specialist journal with news, comment, features and some lighter coverage about HE in the UK and globally, useful for keeping up with current debates and issues.

 You'll find this week's THE on the coffee table in the Education Library.